Hip-Monsters/robot_freedom_ai/README.md

 First, download this repro and unzip it on your Desktop or projects folder.
 Then, open a terminal and navigate to robot_freedom_ai.

-Note: We perfer to not install robot_freedon_ai as a package because this project is primarily a teaching tool not production code.
+Note: We prefer to not install robot_freedon_ai as a package because this project is primarily a teaching tool not production code.
 We want people to experiment and change the code on demand and package installations make this difficult.

 The setup is slight different depending on whether you are using OSX, Windows or Linux.
 The code will run on degraded mode on most platforms but will only be fully functional on a RaspberryPi.